brightcove/brightcove-player-sdk-ios/README.md

       }
 	}

-Note: You must compile against the iOS 10 SDK to use the `preferredForwardBufferDuration` property directly.
+**Important:** You must compile against the iOS 10 SDK to use the `preferredForwardBufferDuration` property directly.
+Do not attempt to access this property on iOS 9 or earlier, or your app will crash.

 If you want to change the buffer size dynamically over time, you can set `session.player.currentItem.preferredForwardBufferDuration` in the `BCOVPlaybackController`'s progress delegate method in a similar fashion: